Research

 Working papers

 “Playing Hard to Get: Strategic Signaling in Aid Bargaining.”
-Under review.
+Invited to revise and resubmit at International Studies Quarterly.

 Show abstract